This casarecca pasta is stuffed full of onions, and ham, and coated in a creamy pesto. It’s an easy and flavorful dish that everyone will love!

 - Chopped Walnuts

-How to make Casarecca Pasta with Basil Pesto?
+How to make Casarecce Pasta with Basil Pesto?

-Boil a large pot of water, and add the pasta and salt to the pot to cook the pasta according to the package directions.
+- Boil a large pot of water, and add the pasta and a pinch of salt to the pot to cook the pasta according to the package directions, until al dente.
 Drain the pasta, and add it back to the pot.

-- If you can’t find casarecca pasta, you can use other short pasta noodles.
-Some good options would be fusilli or cavatappi.
+- If you can’t find casarecce pasta, you can use other short pastas.
+Some good options would be fusilli or cavatappi, but your favorite type of pasta should work.

 - Don’t let the pasta noodles cool before tossing them with the pesto.
 The pesto will stick to the pasta much better when it is till warm.